NIKHILSOURI/leave_system/README.md

 # leave_system
-Faculty leave system by Y NIKHIL SOURI
-Steps to run this application:
+Faculty leave system by Y NIKHIL SOURI & G. V. Rishitha Steps to run this application:
 1. Download and extract the zip file form the repository
 2. copy the folder into htdocs of xampp directory